jakecooperdesign/insitu-gardens-netlifycms/src/pages/contact.md

 ---
 InSitu is closed to the public, if you would like to schedule a tour or are interested in more information please contact us at <a class="text-green-800 font-medium underline" href="info@insitugardens.com">info@insitugardens.com</a>

-All photographs and video content belongs to InSitu.
+All photographs and video content belong to InSitu.